Eventonomy

 Active Toggle to enable or disable the coupon without deleting it.

-Note: The used counter increments each time an order is completed with that coupon.
-You can see the count next to each coupon in the list.
-It is not editable - resaving settings does not reset it.
+You can see the used count next to each coupon in the list.
+It is not editable: resaving settings does not reset it.
+When it changes depends on whether the coupon has a usage limit, and that difference is deliberate.

 Using a Coupon at Checkout

-Attendees enter the code in the coupon field on the checkout page.
+Attendees enter the code in the coupon field in the RSVP block at checkout.
 The discount is applied immediately and the order summary updates with the discounted total before payment.

 How the Order Total is Calculated